Do you prefer to do strength training for runners workouts at home or at the gym?

 So in order to do muscular endurance work you should follow these guidelines:

-It is great for beginners since machines don't allow you to do the wrong movements.
+It is great for beginners since machines help you keep the correct form during a move.
+They do not allow you to do the wrong movements.
 So the risk of injury is lower.

 However it is not as functional for muscles since most machines don't really target sport specific moves.
 Really you have to find what works for you and what motivates you in your strength training for runners plan!

-Along with these machines do the exercise in the strength training for runners beginner and intermediate strength training for runners plans which can be done at home or the gym.
-These are mainly done with dumbells and resistance bands.
+These are mainly done with dumbbells and resistance bands.
 Some can be done with barbells as well and are completely doable at the gym!